facebook

-Given that the history of art is tied inextricably to the history of christianity, most major museums in the western world have art with significant Christian influence.
-This resource, however, is focusing on museums that connect specifically and intentionally with the Judeo-Christian tradition.
+Given that the history of art is tied inextricably to the history of Christianity, most major museums in the Western world have art with significant Christian influence.
+However, this resource focuses on museums that connect specifically and intentionally with the Judeo-Christian tradition.

 Museums